 “He is a good boy and a good player,” said an amazed Klopp after the match.
 “People wondered what was wrong with him, but we needed him in these moments.
 Sometimes he wasn't as good as he could have been, but now those problems are sorted.
 He is physically strong and he can build on these performances.
 And he can score goals like this!”

-This season, Can has already proven his worth to Liverpool on more than one occasion, and was particularly instrumental in the Reds' win against Hoffenheim in August's Champions League qualifying play-off, scoring twice in the second leg.
+In 2017/18, Can proved his worth to Liverpool time and again, and was particularly instrumental in the Reds' win against Hoffenheim in August's Champions League qualifying play-off, scoring twice in the second leg.

 An ace up Jogi’s sleeve